gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    the DTLS handshake will be aborted.

-   In the rest of the document, unless the version of DTLS is specifically called out the text applies to both versions of DTLS.
+   In the rest of the document, unless the version of DTLS is specifically called out, the text applies to both versions of DTLS.

 ## Terminology